Tutorial 6a Kimball Tutorial 7 Tutorial 8

 And here is the excited state.
 This is, again, not reachable by electromagnetic radiation from the ground state, because the “transition moment” = 0 between s- and d-states and hence the excitation nd ← ms is forbidden.
 For d states ℓ=2, so Δℓ = 2, not ±1.
 States with ℓ=1,3 can combine with d-states, however, from where the energy of [1s3d] is known up tp F(+7).

-Part of the success of these Kimball models of excited states of He-like atoms is the fact, that we deal with singly occupied electron clouds and singlet states, only.
+Part of the success of these Kimball models of excited states of He-like atoms may be due to the fact, that we deal with singly occupied electron clouds and singlet states, only.

 We conclude this tutorial by summing up: